Weeping may endure for a night, but joy comes in the morning….I will never leave you nor forsake you. (Psalm 30:5; Hebrews 13:5)

 - Remember that the Lord will never reject Jesus’ followers, never forsake us, never condemn us.
 Nothing can separate us from His love.
 Even if everything goes wrong for us here on Earth, Christ calls us to rejoice that our names are written in Heaven.5

-- Remember that because God has accepted us freely, graciously, unconditionally, we are to accept others, just as Christ accepted us, in order to bring praise to God.6
+- Remember that because God has accepted us freely, graciously, and unconditionally, we are to accept others, just as Christ accepted us, in order to bring praise to God.6

 - Call out to the Lord in prayer, knowing that He hears us.
 Ask Him to delivers us from all our troubles, failures, rejections.
 He is close to the brokenhearted and saves those who are crushed in spirit.7